JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.2 to 2020.2.1

-### TeamCity Server Docker images for Linux: non-root user by default
+### Breaking change for Linux Docker images of TeamCity Server: non-root user by default

 Following the security practices we've applied to our [Agent Docker images](#Agent+Docker+images+run+under+non-root+user), the __TeamCity Server Docker images for Linux now run under a non-root user by default__.

-This change affects the following use cases:

-* To create/update a custom image based on the standard TeamCity Server image, you might need to switch to the `root` user first.
-* If you mount a host directory to a container, you might get the "_Permission denied_" error.
-To prevent this issue, try any of the following workarounds:
-   * Set the UID of the directories' owner to `1000` with the `chown` command. __If applied to large directories, this operation may take a long time and slow down the disk performance__.
+When trying to run a Linux image under a default user, you will get the "_Permission denied_" error.
+To prevent it, you need to change the ownership over the host data directories: run `chown -R 1000:1000` applied to the required volumes. __For large directories, this operation may take a long time and slow down the disk performance__.
-   * Send the `--user` argument with the `docker run` command to set the same UID for the Docker user as that of the host machine.
-For example, use `docker run -it --user $(id -u) ...`.
-Or, use the root profile (`--user 0`).
-   * Note that TeamCity automatically creates volumes for writable directories, and there is usually no need to map them explicitly.
-Consider omitting any explicit references to prevent the permission issues.
+Alternatively, you can start the container under the root user by passing the `-u 0` parameter to the `docker run` command.
+This is a quick workaround which allows saving time on changing the directories' ownership.
+However, we suggest that you stick to the `chown` approach in the long term.

-### No auto prefix for .NET command line parameters
+### No auto prefix for dotnet run command line parameters

-Since this version, the [.NET](net.md) build runner __does not apply `--` before the command line parameters__.
-Previously, the runner added this prefix automatically.
-To give our users more control over how they pass command parameters, we've disabled this behavior.
+Since this version, the [.NET](net.md) build runner __does not apply `--` before the `dotnet run` parameters__.
+Previously, the runner added this prefix automatically which made it impossible to pass the custom options to the `run` command.
+To fix this, we've disabled thr previous behavior.
-If any of your .NET build steps specify extra command options in the __Command line parameters__ field, please make sure to alter these steps and prepend these parameters with `--`.
+Unfortunately, the affected .NET build steps cannot be converted automatically on upgrading.
+If any of your steps pass arguments to the running .NET application, please make sure to alter these steps and prepend the respective parameters with `--`.

 ### Bundled Tools Updates
 {id="bundled-tools-updates-202021"}